LP-relaxation/SEIRModelComponents/README.md

 An example Jupyter Notebook, demo_for_discussion.ipynb, has been made available as a code tutorial.

+This code has been refactored and checked to make sure it preserves the same output/logic as a previous version.
+However, it still contains known bugs (see below).
+Note that this version is 70% faster after replacing for-loops with numpy vectorization.
+One simulation replication for the full length of the given calendar.csv file takes about 20 seconds on an M1 2021 Macbook Pro.

 ## Requirements
 - Python 3 (this code was built using Python 3.4)
 - numpy, pandas